ppy/osu-wiki/news/2026/2026-08-30-new-featured-artist-sasuke-haraguchi.md

 ### Sasuke Haraguchi - TAKER TAKER

 The only thing that could possibly make today's Featured Artist announcement even cooler would be an osu! original.
 Maybe one made for one of our World Cups.
-Maybe even the osu!mania 4K World Cup. ~~Maybe~~ Definitely [play this map](LINK) hosted by [USER](LINK):
+Maybe even the osu!mania 4K World Cup. ~~Maybe~~ Definitely play [the map](https://osu.ppy.sh/beatmapsets/2612669) by the one and only [-mint-](https://osu.ppy.sh/users/8976576):

 <div align="center">
-    <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/LINK" frameborder="0" allowfullscreen></iframe>
+    <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/4cQb4tHDlr0" frameborder="0" allowfullscreen></iframe>
 </div>

 ### Sasuke Haraguchi - HITO Mania